 - No prior experience with TypeScript is necessary! 🙌🏾

-- Don’t yet have experience using hooks in React (consider the Migrating to React Hooks minishop instead)
+- Have React experience, but don’t yet have experience using hooks (again consider the Migrating to React Hooks minishop instead)

 By participating in this minishop, you are agreeing to the Minishop Code of Conduct.